lriverawong/analytical-genomics-notes/README.md

 |   [W11](#w11) - Protein-Protein Interactions|
 |   [W12](#w12) - Summary & Synthetic Lethality|

+## W4
+### Asgard Archaea
+- current data support scenarios in which an archaeal host cell and an alphaproteobacterial (mitochondrial) endosymbiont merged ogether, resulting in the first eukaryotic cell
+- host cell is related to lokiarchaeota, archaeal phylum with many eukaryotic features
+- the emergenceof the structrual complexity that characterizes eukaryotic cells remains unclear
+- here we describe the 'Asgard' superphylum - a group of uncultivated archaea that include:
+    - lokiarchaeota
+    - thorarchaeota
+    - odinarchaeota
+    - heimdallarchaeota
+- asgard archaea affiliate with eukaryotes in phylogenomic analyses and their genomes are enriched for proteins formely considered specific to eukaryotes
+- thorarhaeal genomes encode
+    - several homoloues of eukaryotic membrane - trafficking machinery components including Sec23/24 and TRAPP domains
+    - also proteins with similar feature to eularyotic coat proteins involved in vesicle biogenesis
+- study indicates that the archaeal host cell already contained many key components that govern eukaryotic cellular complexity
+- order of phylogenenic tree
+    - ordin
+        - loki
+            - thor
+                - heimdall
+                    - ..... eukarya

 ## W6
 ### Phenomics + General Info
 - assigning function to genes